towolf/towolf.github.com/docs/PsychHardware/BitsPlusToolbox/BitsPlusDemos/BitsPlusCSFDemo.markdown

 In 'method' == 5, the M16 display mode of the VPixx - DataPixx box is used.

+A 'method' of 6 tries to utilize the native ~11 bpc framebuffers of recent AMD hardware.

 The optional 'gamma' parameter allows to select the initial gamma value of your display to correct for.
 This can be changed interactively later on.